vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |                         | asset object                               |
 +-------------------------+--------------------------------------------+

 mesa — tbl_atlas
 ---------------------------

 |image37|

-This table contains geometries used to create an atlas in the QGIS project file.
+Table B4 contains geometries used to create an atlas in the QGIS project file.

+*Table B4.
+Description of attributes of mesa — tbl_atlas*
 +-------------------------+--------------------------------------------+
 | **Attribute name**      | **Description**                            |
 +=========================+============================================+